Retirement Assets, IRAs, and Required Minimum Distributions

 Your generous, tax deductible donation to Dixon Center for Military and Veterans Services will make a positive difference in the lives of veterans and their families.
 Don’t just make an investment.
 Have an impact.

-A Qualified Charitable Donation (QCD) is a direct transfer of funds from an IRA custodian (e.g., Vanguard, Schwab, Fidelity, etc.) made payable to Dixon Center for Military and Veterans Services or another qualified charity, in the account owner’s name.
+A Qualified Charitable Distribution (QCD) is a direct transfer from your IRA custodian (e.g., Vanguard, Schwab, Fidelity) to Dixon Center for Military and Veterans Services or another qualified charity, in your name.

-Remind your financial institution to include your name and mailing address on the check or in an enclosed letter and clarify that the donation is a QCD.
+Ask your financial institution to include your name and mailing address on the check or in an enclosed letter, and to note that the donation is a QCD.

 PLEASE NOTE: As a subsidiary of The Fedcap Group, you MUST designate the grant specifically to “Dixon Center for Military and Veterans Services” for your gift to be restricted to our mission.